AlexTheCodingAlien/8192-Game/README.txt

 Author:
 -------
 This game was built using vanilla JavaScript, HTML, and CSS.
 Enjoy playing!
-Made By Vortexgaming (or Alex Altus)
+Made By AlexTheCodingAlien (or Alex Altus)